meetesh06/Server-Scripts/user-related/docker-workspace/README.md

  ...
 ```

+### Great!
+It looks like its working, but is it really?
-We see that our docker container has access to the core group `c16_1`, which means we have access to cores 128-143.
+We saw that our docker container has access to the core group `c16_1`, which means we have access to cores 128-143.
 But how do we know it is working?

-#### Diving Deeper into isolation
+**Diving Deeper into isolation**

 Inside the docker container we will run a script that generates load for N=20 cores.
-Two things should be observed, firstly, the generated load should be distributed only across cores numbered 128-143.
+Two things should be observed:

+> Firstly, the generated load should be distributed only across cores numbered 128-143.
-Secondly, as we have more threads than cores, some processes will share some of the cores.
+> Secondly, as we have more processes than cores, some processes will share some of the cores.

 We first run the following load generation script from within the container.